-Blemishes are scars, spots, discoloration on the skin or any other marks which are visible on the skin, especially the face.
-Precisely, blemishes refer to acne scars; however, it can also include melasma, hyperpigmentation, lentigines, dermatosis papulosa, and vascular proliferation, etc. Sun exposure, genetic conditions, ageing, and other skin conditions can be responsible for these marks.
-Let us have a look at the common causes of blemishes and how to get rid of them -
+Blemishes are scars, spots, discolouration or marks which are visible on your skin, especially on the face area.
+Precisely, blemishes refer to acne scars; however, it can also include melasma, hyperpigmentation, lentigines, and vascular proliferation, etc. Sun exposure, genetic conditions can be responsible for these marks.
+However, there can be various other causes that can be leading you to blemishes.

-The most common and bothersome skin problem nowadays is that of acne.
-If you have an oily skin, that makes you among the first victim of zits.
-It happens because extra oil clogs your facial pores causing acne, which ultimately leaves behind uneven scars or dark spots.
-Thereby, you need to find the causes of oily skin to begin regime for acne care.
+The most common and bothersome skin problem nowadays is acne.
+If you have oily skin, that makes you among the first victims of zits.
+Several studies explain that acne happens when extra oil clogs your facial pores causing acne.
+This ultimately leaves behind uneven scars or dark spots and blemishes.

 DNA has a major role to play in anything and everything that happens within your body.
-Marks from any genetic disorder can also be a possible reason for the blemishes.
-Birthmarks, mongolian spots, hemangiomas are some of the scars caused due to genetics, which tend to fade with age in a majority of cases.
+Top dermatologists indicate that marks from any genetic disorder tend to become a possible reason for blemished skin.
+Birthmarks, Mongolian spots, hemangiomas are some of the scars caused due to genetics, which tend to fade with age in a majority of cases.

-Ageing can be a very prominent factor for blemishes amongst people over 50 years of age.
-However, people below 50 may even have age spots which results from hyperpigmentation.
+Many studies state that ageing can be a very prominent factor for blemishes amongst people over 50 years of age.
+However, people below 50 may even have age spots which result from hyperpigmentation.

 Blemishes that occur due to ageing are categorized into 3 different types -